-where indexes $\alpha$ and $\beta \in \{|\Theta_l\rangle, |\Theta_u\rangle\}$ (defined in Eq. \ref{eq:eg_1} and \ref{eq:eg_2}) and $f_n(t)$ is the instantaneous occupancy of the one-particle states $\psi_{n}(t)\rangle$.
-The calculated on-site polarization vector $\vec{P}$ has values $(-0.18,0.00,-0.75)$ and $(0.11,0.00,0.70)$ in the E-type and A-type ground-state, respectively.
-The electronic transitions during photoexcitation transfer electrons from the occupied $|\Theta_l\rangle$ to the empty $|\Theta_u\rangle$ alters the local electron densities in $\rm{e_g}$-orbitals which is reflected in the changes in $P_{i,z}$ component; see Figures \ref{fig:fig2}-a and \ref{fig:fig3}-a.
+The calculated on-site polarization vector $\vec{\tilde{P}}_R$ (t) has values $(-0.18,0.00,-0.75)$ and $(0.11,0.00,0.70)$ in the E-type and A-type ground-state, respectively.
+The electronic transitions during photoexcitation transfer electrons from the occupied $|\Theta_{l,R}\rangle$ state at site $R$ to the empty $|\Theta_{u,R+m}\rangle$ at nearby spin-aligned $(R+m)$th sites.
+This results in modification of the the local orbital polarization at Mn sites which is reflected in the changes in the $\tilde{P}_{R,z}$ component; see Figures \ref{fig:fig2}-a and \ref{fig:fig3}-a.
 This modification in local orbital-polarization excites the octahedral JT-modes that are strongly coupled to $\rm{e_g}$-orbital occupancies, see Figure \ref{fig:fig2}-b and \ref{fig:fig3}-b.
-On photo-excitation the shorter (longer) O-O bond distances $d_{\perp}$ ($d_{||}$) in the $ab$-plane start to decrease (increase).
+On photo-excitation the shorter (longer) O-O bond distances $d_{\perp}$ ($d_{||}$) in the $ab$-plane start to increase (decrease).
 The oscillations of the JT-mode are enhanced at higher light intensities.

-A careful analysis of the dynamics of the local $\vec{P}_{i}$ vectors indicates oscillating components with frequencies other than JT modes.
-The Fourier transform of $\vec{P}_{i} (t)$ shows multiple peaks (see Figures \ref{fig:fig2} c-e and \ref{fig:fig3} c-e).
+A careful analysis of the dynamics of the local $\vec{\tilde{P}}_{R}$ vectors indicates oscillating components with frequencies other than JT modes.
+The Fourier transform of $\vec{\tilde{P}}_{R} (t)$ shows multiple peaks (see Figures \ref{fig:fig2} c-e and \ref{fig:fig3} c-e).
 Besides the strongest peak close to the light-field frequency, both the E-type and the A-type exhibit a peak at 5.0 THz in the absence of atom dynamics.
 The A-type exhibits another strong peak at $\sim 90$ THz.
-We attribute these THz peaks to collective orbital modes excited in the photoinduced state.
-In the presence of atom dynamics, a distinct peak at $\sim 14$-THz appears in both the A-type and E-type (indicated by the black vertical arrow) due to JT-modes dynamics.
+The lack of a broadband THz emission suggests the presence of collective excitations at a set of characteristic natural frequencies.
+We thus attribute these THz peaks to collective orbital modes non-resonantly excited by the optical pump.
+In the presence of atom dynamics, a distinct peak at $\sim 14$-THz appears in both the A-type and the E-type (indicated by the black vertical arrow) due to the JT-mode dynamics.